oracle-samples/oltrain/README.md

 <p><a href="https://oracle-samples.github.io/oltrain/OSMH/osmh.html"><img id="osms" src="common/images/osmh-banner-v2.png"></a></p>

-- [OS Management Hub](./OSMH/osmh.md) - Learn how to use OS Management Hub to manage and monitor updates and patches for the operating system environments in private data centers.
+- [Oracle OS Management Hub](./OSMH/osmh.md) - Learn how to use Oracle OS Management Hub to manage and monitor updates and patches for the operating system environments in private data centers.

 ---

 <p><a href="https://oracle-samples.github.io/oltrain/OSMS/osms.html"><img id="osms" src="common/images/osms-banner3.png"></a></p>

-- [OS Management Service](./OSMS/osms.md) - Learn how to use the OS Management service to manage updates and patches for your operating system environments on your Oracle Cloud Infrastructure instances.
+- [Oracle OS Management Service](./OSMS/osms.md) - Learn how to use the Oracle OS Management service to manage updates and patches for your operating system environments on your Oracle Cloud Infrastructure instances.

 ---